 Her Story: The Short(er) Version

-Barbara Gail is an alchemist in the arts of rhythm & movement.
-She & her husband, Jeff Hanna, together own & operate The Rhythm Inlet & The Ukulele Place in Nokomis, Florida.
-It’s an ever-evolving musical instrument store of hand-drums, percussion, & ukuleles, & a teaching venue offering a full menu of classes, events, community programs, & special guest artists from around the world.
+Barbara Gail is a dynamic alchemist in the teaching arts of rhythm & movement.
+She & her husband, Jeff Hanna, together owned & operated The Rhythm Inlet & The Ukulele Place in Nokomis, Florida from 2005, until they closed its doors on January 31, 2022.
+It was an ever-evolving musical instrument store of hand-drums, percussion, & ukuleles, & a teaching venue offering a full menu of classes, events, community programs, & special guest artists from around the world.

 A vibrant performer & presenter, Barbara’s an accomplished hand-drummer, dancer, percussionist, children’s edu-tainer, SpiritSinger, & well-seasoned facilitator of group drum & dance experiences, from the ceremonial, to the celebratory.
-She’s appeared in several hundred venues, including schools, libraries, camps, conferences, retreats, festivals, churches, synagogues, parks, assisted living & memory care establishments, private homes, community centers, professional associations & non-profit organizations.
+She’s presented in now over 375 venues, including schools, libraries, camps, conferences, retreats, agencies, organizations, festivals, churches, synagogues, professional associations, yoga & dance studios, parks, community centers, assisted living & memory care establishments, private homes & parties, & more.
 She’s been affectionately referred to as a Rhythm Ambassador & a Pied Piper of Rhythm.

-A well-versed instructor, natural leader, & teacher’s teacher, her background in the performing & visual arts gives her the unique ability to communicate in an entertaining way & create visually aesthetic presentations.
+A well-versed, seasoned instructor, natural leader, & teacher’s teacher, her background in the performing & visual arts gives her the unique ability to communicate in an entertaining way & create visually aesthetic presentations.

-She holds a B.A. in Education with a Minor in Dance from Hampshire College, is 200-hour Yoga Certified, is a Certified & Licensed Instructor of Kidding Around Yoga™ for children, & has achieved advanced certifications in JourneyDance™.
+She holds a B.A. in Education with a Minor in Dance from Hampshire College, is 200-hour Yoga Certified, is Certified in Kidding Around Yoga™ for children, & has achieved advanced certifications in JourneyDance™.

-As a world traveler who’s hungry for learning & experiences, her primary influential teachers with whom she studied extensively are the late Gabrielle Roth, & the late Layne Redmond.
-Other major influences include Reinhard Flatischler, Ubaka Hill, the late Barry Bernstein, & Marianne Wells.
-All of these remarkable teachers are international pioneers in their work bringing forward rhythm & movement as tools for awakening consciousness.
+Barbara is a world traveler who’s hungry for learning & cross-cultural experiences.
+Her primary influential & internationally acclaimed teachers with whom she studied most extensively are the late Gabrielle Roth (The Shamaness of The Dance), & the late Layne Redmond (The Priestess of The Drum).
+Other major influences include Reinhard Flatischler, Ubaka Hill, the late Barry Bernstein, Randy Crafton, & Marianne Wells.
+All of these remarkable teachers are World Class Pioneers in their field, bringing forward rhythm & movement as tools for awakening consciousness.

-For Barbara there is no separation of who she is & what she does, & the awards that have acknowledged this joyful service in her life include Higher Calling, Business of the Year, Woman of the Year, & Favorite Children’s Program.
+For Barbara there is no separation of who she is & what she does, & the awards that have acknowledged her passionate & joyful service include Higher Calling, Business of the Year, Woman of the Year, & Favorite Children’s Program.

 Her Story: The Full Evolution Version